root-systems/dogstack-handbook/guides/example-app-walkthrough.md

 `services`: export an array of functions that will be run with [`client.configure(plugin)`](https://docs.feathersjs.com/api/application.html#configurecallback)

-#### root.js
+#### root.js - required by dogstack

-To ask Mikey - what's the purpose of styleNode in dogstack (in root.js)?
-I see where we use appNode, but don't see styleNode being used at all?
+This file is used for our root React component configuration

+- `appNode`: query selector string or dom node to render app content

 #### style.js required by dogstack